researchart/rose6icse/submissions/reusable/mathewSLACC/INSTALL.md

 > cd SLACC/code
 > pip install -r requirements.txt
 ```

-### Database
-* Most of the data and meta-data used by SLACC is stored in MongoDB.
-We use [MongoDB 3.6](https://docs.mongodb.com/manual/installation/) for our experiments but it should work on later versions as well.
-* Set the environment variable **$MONGO_HOME** to the path where Mongo is installed.

 ### Properties
 Finally the properties have to be set for Java and Python